Written by Hannah Cox, founder of betternotstop

 What I think about Patreon.

-Patreon will provide much needed, valued financial support to allow me to create even more weekly content.
+Patreon will provide much needed, valued financial support to allow other Creators to create even more great content.

 What are your thoughts on Patreon?
 Let me know in the comments below.